amuamushu/LyftDataChallenge/README.md

    - **ride_id** Unique identifier for a ride
    - **event** the type of event *(request, accept, arrival, picked up, dropped off)*
    - **timestamp** Time of event

+### Tools/Technology Used
+1. Python Pandas package
+   - used to combine the columns from the various spreadsheets and group data by identifiers such as driver id and ride id
+   - used to create CSVs with new grouped columns
+2. Tableau
+   - used to visialize the data from the inputted CSVs
+3. Jupyter Notebook
+   - used for data exploration

+### Contributions

+**Amy Nguyen** used Pandas to calculate the formula for a driver's lifetime value, which takes into account the driver retention period,